a call to action to men, by men.

 Thank you to our Champions who, through education and awareness, share the message that men’s suicide can be prevented!

 Learn more about how Buddy Up can be implemented in the workplace by hearing from a few of our Champions.

 About the Centre for

 The Centre for Suicide Prevention is a branch of the Canadian Mental Health Association.
-For 35+ years we have been equipping Canadians with knowledge and skills to respond to people at risk of suicide.
+For 40 years we have been equipping Canadians with knowledge and skills to respond to people considering suicide.